ReRe-Recursos-Regenerativos/docs/gg20-token-engineering-optmism.md

 0

 ## How did you hear about the Token Engineering Grants Program?
-Hidden
-Encrypted
-Optional

-Gitcoin Explorer
+We have seen the Token Engineering Grants Program at Gitcoin Explorer website.

 ## Would you agree to participate in a follow-up survey approximately 8 weeks after the grant round to assess the impact of the funding on your project?
-Hidden
-Encrypted
-*Required

 **Yes**
-No

 ## Anything else you'd like to share about your project, previous work, or other project affiliations?
 Anything you'd like to add that has not been covered?
 Certainly !
 We would start by saying that this specific project - co-create a ReFi holistic tokenomics framework based on the 08 forms of capital of greenpill network for CPoSR`s abundance logic P2P interactive dynamics - has as antecedent at least 07 years of commons-driven intense explorations with hundreds of people through different projects and opensource initiatives where the more recent one is related to ReRe´s value proposal as an web3 cultural regenerative protocol .... such as for instance: